AUMSA/2020-MSA-content/README.md

 3) Presentation and Soft Skills

 ## Microsoft Learn
-Completing the exercises on the [Microsoft learn platform](https://docs.microsoft.com/en-us/learn/) would significantly help you get better understanding of the topics covered in this program.
+Completing the modules on the [Microsoft learn platform](https://docs.microsoft.com/en-us/learn/) would significantly help you get better understanding of the topics covered in this program.
 The MSP's will outline which exercises you have to do in the respective GitHub Documentaion.

 ## Submission for Project